Not only does cutting with dull knives make prepping your meals harder, but it can also be seriously dangerous.

 Here are 7 signs that your kitchen knives need to be sharpened.

 The Blade Feels Dull

 Gently run your fingertips over the edge of the blade.
 Sharp knives simply feel sharp, with a blade that has a well-defined, distinct edge.
-On the other hand, if the blade feels dull or rounded, you’re knife will benefit from being sharpened.
+On the other hand, if the blade feels dull or rounded, your knife will benefit from being sharpened.

 Slicing is a Struggle